 How is Arlington Tech different than the Career Center classes that are available to all high school students at Washington-Liberty, Yorktown and Wakefield?
 Arlington Tech students have the unique opportunity to explore several of our CTE pathways while in high school.
 Since they are here full time, as they complete their PE and World Language requirements, most Arlington Tech students double up on CTE courses and build schedules that support their career aspirations.

 Where is Arlington Tech located?
 At the Arlington Career Center.

 What transportation is available to and from school?
 Regular school bus transportation is available to students from their neighborhood to the Career Center (and back).
 In addition, after school bus transportation is available from the Career Center to each of the comprehensive high schools for extra-curricular activities.
 Students would then catch the late bus home from the comprehensive high school.

 Do you have to take a test to get in?
 What are the application requirements?
 There are no testing or application requirements.
-Once selected for the program, to be eligible for enrollment, students must have earned a verified credit in Algebra I by the end of 8th grade year.
-If they are not on track to do this, students will commit to “catching up” by taking Geometry in the summer between 9th and 10th grade.
-To access the early college pathway, we need all students in Algebra II (or above) by the 10th grade.
+We encourage students to have verified credit in Algebra II by the end of 10th grade year.
+Students can opt to take Geometry in the summer between 9th and 10th grade, or take an Algebra I/Geometry combination course during 9th grade year.

 Can I participate in sports and other after-school activities?
 Prom?
 Homecoming?
 Yes!
-Many of our students play sports and do other after-school activities back at their home high schools – as well as attend dances and other events.
+Many of our students play sports and do other after-school activities back at their home high schools (with the exception Ultimate Frisbee) – as well as attend dances and other events.
+The Arlington Career Center has its own boys and girls YULA-connected Ultimate Frisbee team that Arlington Tech (and all full-time Arlington Career Center) students can participate in.
 As Arlington Tech continues to grow, we are adding clubs, intramural sports, and community/social events to our calendar as well!